Director: Rupert Sanders

 Released: June 2012

-So I don’t think you can really read too much into this film.
-At the end of the day it is based on a simple fairytale, but it is a very action-packed and exciting take on it!
+I don’t think you can really read too much into this film.
+At the end of the day it is based on a simple fairytale, but it is an action-packed and exciting take on it.
 Quite a bit of violence, which was more realistic than I thought it would be, with battle scenes that were very captivating.

 I know everyone, including myself, went to see it secretly to criticise Kristen Stewart’s performance.
-It wasn’t “bad”, but it was obvious that she was not the ideal Snow White.
-She had very little dialogue, but when she did speak, her typically emotionless facials were replaced by concentration, probably focussing on her English accent.
+It wasn’t bad, but it was obvious that she was not the ideal Snow White.
+She had very little dialogue, and when she did speak, her typically emotionless facials were replaced by concentration, probably focussing on her English accent.

 I thought they would choose a more unknown actress for Snow White (like Tim Burton did for the protagonist in Alice In Wonderland).
 Turned out I was right, this was considered at the beginning.
-I haven’t heard of Felicity Jones before, but after seeing this photo of her… wouldn’t it have been an no-brainer to cast her!?
+I hadn’t heard of Felicity Jones before the likes of Cemetery Junction, but after seeing this photo of her… wouldn’t it have been an no-brainer to cast her!?

 PS: I can’t help but say that if you look closely at the close ups of Kristen riding the grey horse bareback, you can tell she is sitting in a saddle with her dress draped over it.

-PP.SS: As my friend mentioned to me during the movie, I was also disappointed that the dwarfs were not riding miniature horses.
+PP.SS: As my friend mentioned to me during the movie, I was also disappointed that the dwarves were not riding miniature horses.

 Thanks to you I shall be seeing this film this weekend.
 Cheers!
 Two thumbs up.

 Wasn’t expecting much from this film myself, was dragged along, but like you ended up enjoying it dispite my best intentions!!
 Good review!